-Head Women’s Coach Allan French joined Brookes in 2012, and the program has seen a meteoric rise in numbers and standard – with dedicated coaching and Olympic-level equipment, equal to the best women’s programs around the world.
+Women’s Coach Richard Chambers has joined Brookes for the 2019-20 season, taking on a program which has seen a meteoric rise in numbers and standard – with dedicated coaching and Olympic-level equipment, equal to the best women’s programs around the world.

 There is a strong drive to help athletes achieve their utmost potential during their time at OBUBC – with the aim of winning at domestic and international level competitions, alongside preparing athletes to have the potential to be part of the Great Britain U23 and Senior teams.

 Our women’s squad athletes have seen many international honours, with representation and medals at Olympic and World Championship level.
 Olivia Carnegie-Brown – Rio Olympic silver medallist – came through the Brookes system very recently, and attributes her time here to helping her achieve her Olympic aspirations:

 “I first started thinking about coming to Brookes when I was in my first year of college, seeing the dominant performances they put out at numerous events.
 It was an easy decision to make in the end as I knew it was the place for me to move my rowing to the next level.

 The way the women’s squad has developed over the years is why I knew that I had made the right choice.
 In my 3 years rowing at Brookes I have won Women’s Henley, qualified for the Remenham Challenge Cup and the Town Challenge Cup at Henley Royal and also made boat club history by beating both Oxford and Cambridge.

 The amount of motivation and resilience the squad has in the gym and on the water, makes me proud sit on the start line in Brookes colours.”